 Project C.A.R.E.
 (Community Action to Reach Elderly) provides safety modifications for low income elderly, homebound seniors and other qualifying persons in Jackson County.
 Project C.A.R.E. limits its efforts to those projects involving carpentry.
 Services provided through Project C.A.R.E. include, but are not limited to:

-- Wooden wheelchair ramps, built to meet Jackson County building codes and the American's with Disabilities Act specifications.
+- Construction of recyclable (wooden) wheelchair ramps, built to meet Jackson County building codes and the American's with Disabilities Act specifications.

 - Installation of temporary aluminum ramps for short term and/or emergency use.